DIETARY SYSTEMS AND CONCEPTS

 There are many systems of metabolic typing.
 These range from ancient Chinese acupuncture classification of people based on the 5-element theory, yin and yang, and the macrobiotic classification of yin and yang, which is different, and the ayurvedic metabolic classification based on three basic types – pitta, vatta, and kapha.

-Nutritional balancing uses a very simple typing system based on the work of Dr. George Watson and others in which there are two basic types, fast and slow oxidizers.
-This works extremely well, though no system is perfect.
-Two types correspond to the Taoist yin and yang system in many ways, and it is a simple system to learn and apply.
 Fast oxidizers basically need much more fat in their diets, and much less carbohydrates.
 Slow oxidizers do not do well on much fat and feel better on more protein and some complex carbohydrates.
 Sweets are generally bad for both metabolic types, especially fast oxidizers.
 Slow oxidizers seem more able to handle some sweets, but they are very damaging for them as well.

 MACROBIOTICS APPLIED TO NUTRITIONAL BALANCING SCIENCE